efloreslb/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+   - 'describe()' is used to test a component by grouping individual 'it() statements, which are used to test the component in detail'
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+   - The purpose of TDD is to develop with the end goal in mind.
+This approach ensures that we think of the final expectation and then build the code to match the expectation.
 1. Mention three types of automated tests.
+   - Unit testing, integration testing, and end to end testing

 ## Project Set Up